akhan3/algorithming/README.md

 - My solution works, though it has 4 `if-else-if` branches in addition to the base condition, so can certainly be refactored.
-- These habits came from my background in modeling hardware state machines in FPGA, a situation which require the programmer to be more explicit in specifying their intent.
+- These habits came from my background in modeling hardware state machines in FPGA, a framework which requires the programmer to be more explicit in specifying their intent.
 - Then I looked at the official solution and it blew my mind that they solved the problem in a completely stateless manner.
 - There I learned the technique that after reaching the opening parentheses via head pointer, tail pointer can also be advanced to reach for the closing parentheses.
-- This was such an elegant solution and was contained in 2 if branches and a base case.
+- This looked to me a very elegant solution as it was implemented in only 2 `if` branches and a base case.
-- Interestingly, in such situations, the base case was towards the end after the recursive conditions fall through and just returned the remaining string after the head and tail pointers trimmed it to just what was required.
+- Interestingly, in such situations, the base case was towards the end after the recursive `if` conditions fall through and returned the remaining string after the head and tail pointers trimmed it to just what was required.

 ### `strCopies`